 A source close to Burisma told Reuters the company's website had been subject to multiple break-in attempts over the past six months but did not provide further details.

-Area 1 said it became aware of the Russian targeting of Burisma after its email security scanning product found suspicious evidence online, including "decoy domains" - websites designed to imitate legitimate email services used by Burisma's subsidiaries.
+Area 1 said it became aware of the Russian targeting of Burisma after its email security scanning product found suspicious evidence online, including "decoy domains": websites designed to imitate legitimate email services used by Burisma's subsidiaries.

 The records show that the same people also registered fake domains for a Ukrainian media company, named Kvartal 95, in March and April 2019.
-Kvartal 95 was founded by Ukrainian President Volodymyr Zelenskiy and multiple employees of the station have since joined his administration.
+Kvartal 95 was founded by Ukrainian President Volodymyr Zelenskiy and multiple employees of the company have since joined his administration.

 Kvartal 95 and representatives for Zelenskiy did not immediately respond to requests for comment.